apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

 * Referencing an external component

   This external component can be Kubernetes-based or non-Kubernetes.
 When referencing this component, first create a ServiceDescriptor CR (custom resources) which defines both the service and resources for referencing.

 * Reference a KubeBlocks-based component

   This type of component is based on KubeBlocks clusters.
 When referencing this component, just fill in the referenced Cluster and no ServiceDescriptor is required.

 ## Examples of referencing external component

 The following examples show how a Pulsar cluster created by the KubeBlocks add-on references Zookeeper by the external component.
-The instructions below include two parts, external component referencing declaration and relation mapping.
+The instructions below include two parts:

+1. [Create an external component reference declaration](#create-an-external-component-reference-declaration) when installing KubeBlocks or enabling an add-on.
+2. [Define the mapping relation](#define-the-external-component-referencing-mapping-relation) when creating a cluster.

 A KubeBlocks Pulsar cluster is composed of components including proxy, broker, bookies, and zookeeper and broker and bookies rely on zookeeper to provide metadata storage and interaction.